 • The pain is worse in the mornings, especially when you bite on your teeth

-Any of the above could indicate that the underlying cause of your tooth sensitivity could be more potentially damaging and not just normal tooth sensitivity.
+Any of the above could indicate that the underlying cause of your tooth sensitivity could potentially be damaging and not just normal tooth sensitivity.
 If you’re experiencing tooth sensitivity as mentioned above, it’s best to book an appointment with your dentist, as they can help you fix the underlying problem.

 Sensitivity and Cracked Tooth Syndrome

 Cracked tooth syndrome occurs when a tooth has a tiny crack that’s too small to see with the naked eye, but still causes tooth pain.
 Cracked tooth syndrome is characterized by pain or sensitivity in a single tooth over a long period of time – often for many months.

 Much like with other kinds of tooth sensitivity, exposure to hot or cold temperatures can trigger discomfort.
 Another common symptom of cracked tooth syndrome is pain when biting down on food, or when releasing your bite.